-Figure 2.7 shows the ten link islands having sizes in the range [20,150] identified in the network clustering literature.
+Figure 2.7 shows the ten link islands with sizes in the range [20, 150] identified in the network clustering literature.
 Adopting George Orwell's phrase (from Animal Farm) "All animals are equal, but some animals are more equal than others" we change it to "All islands are interesting, but some islands are more interesting than others".
-It seems that islands, labeled 10, 7, 9 and 2 have the most interest value.
+It seems that islands, labeled 10, 7, 9 and 2 have the most interest.
 The other islands have much smaller maximal weights, smaller diameter and represent less important stories.

 Island 10 is the largest of these islands having 150 works and a maximal weight 0.5785.
 It has two clear parts separated by a cut.
-Island 7 is next in size with 74 works having a much lower maximal weight 4.9611×10^{-18} .
+Island 7 is next in size with 74 works having a maximal weight 4.9611×10^{-18} .
 It also has two parts.
-The lower left part is centered on a single production while the upper right appears to be centered on a set of inter-linked works.
-Both parts are highly centralized.
-Island 9 has 44 works with a maximal weight 2.416×10^{-14} .
-Its structure suggests separate parts linked only through a cut.
-Island 2 has 33 nodes with a maximal weight 2.462×10^{-19} .
-Apart from the presence of pendants linked to the main part of the island, there are no obvious sub-parts.
+The lower left part is centered on a single production while the upper right appears to be centered on a set of inter-linked